Earmyas-Measho/termina-voice-support-for-windows/research-data/README.md

 - **Repository**: https://github.com/Earmyas-Measho/termina-voice-support-for-windows.git
 - **Issues**: Use GitHub Issues for technical questions
-- **Research**: Contact the thesis author for academic inquiries
+- **Research**: Contact me for academic inquiries

 ---

-**Note**: This dataset has been mathematically verified to ensure 100% consistency across all files.
-All calculations have been triple-checked for accuracy and reproducibility.
+**Note**: This dataset has been mathematically verified to ensure consistency across all files.
+All calculations have been checked for accuracy and reproducibility.

-**Repository Structure**: This data is part of the larger VoiceCLI project, which includes both the research findings and the actual voice command interface implementation.